Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

 Personal Liabilities in Business Bankruptcy

-Since an LLC is a separate business entity from its owners, the debts of the company will not pass on to the owners.
+Since an LLC is a separate business entity from its owners, unlike a sole proprietorship, the company's debts will not be passed on to the owners.

 There are, however, some special circumstances where you may be personally liable for the debts incurred by the LLC.
 These include: